Blog

 A criminal case is one set forth by the state or prosecution in response to a criminal offense.
 The goal is to press criminal charges against the offender and put them in jail, if necessary.
 Meanwhile, a civil case is one that’s brought against someone for committing wrongful, negligent, or violent acts.
 The goal here is for the victim to obtain justice and financial compensation for their suffering.
 A victim in a domestic violence situation would certainly have grounds to file a civil lawsuit against their abuser in order to recover compensation for damages like personal injury, medical bills, lost wages, emotional distress, and more.

-If a victim were to move forward with a civil case, they would essentially have full control, and therefore be able to “drop charges” if they so choose.
+If a victim were to move forward with a civil case, they would essentially have full control and, therefore, be able to “drop charges” if they so choose.
 Again, in a criminal case, victims have little to no control over involvement over whether or not the case proceeds.
-At most, victims would be able to testify against their abuser in court, if it came down to that.
+At most, victims would be able to testify against their abuser in court if it came down to that.

 Domestic Violence Restraining Orders